awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/java-se-procfile.md

 The command that runs the main JAR in your application must be called `web`, and it must be the first command listed in your `Procfile`\.
 The nginx server forwards all HTTP requests that it receives from your environment's load balancer to this application\.

 Elastic Beanstalk assumes that all entries in the Procfile should run at all times and automatically restarts any application defined in the Procfile that terminates\.
 To run commands that will terminate and should not be restarted, use a [`Buildfile`](java-se-buildfile.md)\.

-Standard output and error streams from processes started with a `Procfile` are captured in log files named after the process and stored in `/var/log`\.
-For example, the `web` process in the preceding example generates logs named `web-1.log` and `web-1.error.log` for `stdout` and `stderr`, respectively\.

 ## Using a Procfile on Amazon Linux AMI \(preceding Amazon Linux 2\)<a name="java-se-procfile.alami"></a>